 Participants requiring a visa for Austria are responsible for their own visa arrangements and any associated costs.

-Since it began in 2011, the IACA Summer Academy has empowered 425 professionals from more than 100 countries in all parts of the globe.
+Since it began in 2011, the IACA Summer Academy has empowered more than 480 professionals from 110 countries in all parts of the globe.
 The first five IACA Summer Academies (2011 to 2015) were organized with the kind support of Siemens under the Siemens Integrity Initiative.

 The full programmes from previous years are available below.